Dishwasha/youtube-dl-helper.github.io/README.md

 ![](notepad.png)

 * Double-click on **run.bat**.
 A command-line window will open, showing the status of the downloading files.
-Once it has finished and the last line shows *"Press any key to continue"* you can close the window.
 The downloaded files will be in the **downloaded** folder.

 ![](finished.png)